 The proposed development has regard to the existing landscaping and particularly mature trees which add to the character of the site.
 The development is designed to balance the retention of good quality mature trees with the proposed new buildings.
-Additional tree planting is also proposed.
+Approximately 300 additional trees are proposed to be planted.

-An Arboricultural Impact Assessment prepared by Leinster Trees is enclosed, this along with the Construction and Environment Management Plan
+An updated Arboricultural Impact Assessment prepared by Leinster Trees is enclosed, which assesses the trees on site and the impact of the proposed development.